-Many people have commented on the domino effect of schizophrenia; the way it envelopes everything it encounters, leaving destruction in its wake.
+Many people have commented on the domino effect of schizophrenia; the way it envelopes everything it encounters.
 For Carmel Thomas, Co-Founder of The Haven Foundation, this became a reality.
-At seventeen years old, her son Jaime was diagnosed with the disease.
+At seventeen years old, her son Jaime was diagnosed with the disorder.
 At the time Jaime was a skilled tennis player, preparing to embark on a professional career that potentially may have seen him become well renowned.
 Suddenly and almost overnight Jaime became ill.
 It sent shockwaves through Carmel’s life; and slowly her life unravelled, causing her to lose almost everything she held dear - her marriage, her economic stability, a sense of order in her life, but most importantly she had to watch on as her son disappeared further and further into the disorder, right before her very eyes.

 Jaime playing tennis, aged 7 years